Shaun Hendy discusses his nano-technology research and the complications in science communication and science funding with Maria Armoudian.

 MA: And on the payroll of corporations who stand to benefit?

 And of course the media are struggling.
 The financial models that have supported our media for a couple of hundred years are now under a lot of pressure.
 And I know that journalists are often covering multiple beats.
-I don’t think we have any full time science journalists in New Zealand anymore.
-And so that’s really hard to be doing travel, or the environment as well as science.
+I don’t think we have any full-time science journalists in New Zealand anymore.
+And so that is really hard to be doing travel, or the environment as well as science.
 And to develop that understanding of how the science community works and to know who to talk to.

 MA: That brings up the issue of new media.
 And I know that you and some of the other scientists around here are at least writing your own blogs about some of the things that you are finding and your colleagues are finding so that people can try to understand what is coming out of the institution in terms of scientific research.
 But that can also be a double-edged sword.
 The new media, as we just saw with the US election, there’s a lot of fake news.
 And people don’t have the fact-checking all the time.
 So in your experience, how do you see new media playing into this?